unrealwork/atsd-use-cases/Support/Add-Calculated-Value/README.md

 |---------------------|
 | 12175.6             |

-This value can be hardcoded into the following query to return the desired result set:
+This value can be hardcoded into the query to return the desired result set:

 ```sql
 SELECT date_format(time, 'yyyy') AS "Year", value AS "Debt (Million Euro)", (100*((value)/12175.6-1)) AS "Percent Change (AVB)"